pranayaryal/daily-diary/_posts/2017-02-26-decisiontree.md

 The target variable is the price of the house.

-We will first split the data into training and test sets.
-We will train our algorithm on the training set and then test it on the test set.
+We will first split the data into training, validation and test sets.
+We will train our algorithm on the training set and then apply it on the validation set.
-Let's do some exploratory data analysis.

-Let's look at a histogram of the house price for the training set.
+{% highlight ruby %}
+You are here
+{% endhighlight %}